-Community-engaged research is increasingly understood as a valuable, high impact methodology to contribute to the University of Michigan’s mission of developing new academic knowledge while advancing the public good.
-Community-engaged research encompasses a range of approaches but what they share is substantive involvement of community partners in service to creating, translating, and disseminating knowledge that strengthens the well-being of communities and broader society.
+Community-engaged research is understood to be a valuable, high impact methodology that can contribute to the University of Michigan’s mission of developing new academic knowledge while advancing the public good.
+Community-engaged research encompasses a range of disciplinary and interdisciplinary approaches, but what this body of work shares is substantive involvement of community partners in service of creating, translating, and disseminating knowledge that strengthens the well-being of communities and broader society.

-At the Ginsberg Centers, we support UM’s research core by connecting UM scholars with community organizations and institutions who are working on the front lines to address society’s most pressing social concerns.
+At the Ginsberg Center, we support community-engaged research by connecting UM scholars with community organizations and institutions who are working on the front lines to address society’s most pressing social concerns.
 By fostering long-term partnerships with communities, we ensure a robust pipeline for current and future research, informed by community interests, needs, and priorities.

 We advance UM’s research capacity by:

-- Connecting scholars with social impact sector partners and supporting them to develop effective community-university partnerships
+- Connecting scholars with social sector partners and supporting stakeholders to develop effective community-university partnerships.

-- Disseminating community-engaged research through our journal, the Michigan Journal of Community Service Learning
+- Disseminating scholarship on community engagement through our peer-reviewed journal, the Michigan Journal of Community Service Learning.

-The FAQs below address how faculty can effectively contribute to community-engaged scholarship through their teaching and research, assess student learning and community impact, and leverage their scholarship for promotion and tenure.
-To work with a staff member on any of these resources, fill out our Support Request Form or contact us at firstname.lastname@example.org.
+Our responses to the FAQs below address how faculty can effectively contribute to community-engaged scholarship through their teaching and research, assess student learning and community impact, and leverage their scholarship for promotion and tenure.

 How can I...